isomerpages/nlb-nas-corporate/_former-ford-factory/visit/opening-hours-admission.md

 For foreign visitors : $3 per person (After 7% GST)

+Note: With effect from 1 April 2022, admission fees for foreign visitors will be increased to $7 per person (After 7% GST).

 In line with the expansion of Vaccination Differentiated Safe Management Measures announced by the MTF, only the following visitors may visit the Former Ford Factory in group sizes of up to 5 persons with effect from 1 December:

 1. Individuals who are fully vaccinated against COVID-19.